nansencenter/NERSC-HYCOM-CICE/bin/river-topaz/README.txt

 3) The source data including the model grid information and the river data (netCDF) are stored at /cluster/projects/nn9481k/GloFAS_data/data_v40 and /cluster/projects/nn9481k/GloFAS_data/TOPAZrunoff_data/.
 They are defined in the Python routine:river-topaz/scripts/GloFAS/hycom_river_hifre.py

-4) N.B.: (hycom.2.2.98): before your model runs, the two parameter settings should be consistent: priver=0 (blkdat.input) and highfq_river  = .true. (hycom.opt).
-Under this setting, the high-frequency river will be active in the model.
-But in hycom 2.3, the "priver" setting was changed in recent months.
-So the relevant setting of priver requires it to be set to 2 for the high-frequency river forcing, and skipping the highfq_river=.true. setting. in hycom_opt.

 Limits: At moment, all the river data are stored in one netCDF file data_all_year.nc, but it covers the years from 1979 to the end of 2024.
 For real-time implementation, this file should be replaced, and depending on the practical implementation case.
 # updated by Jiping Xie in November 2025
 #---------------------------------------

+#--N.B:---------------------------------
+# corrected by Jiping Xie in July 2026
+N.B.: (hycom.2.2.98): before your model runs, the two parameter settings should be consistent: priver=0 (blkdat.input) and highfq_river  = .true. (hycom.opt).
+Under this setting, the high-frequency river will be active in the model.

+But in hycom 2.3, the "priver" setting was changed in recent months.
+So the relevant setting of priver requires it to be set to 2 for the high-frequency river forcing, and skipping the highfq_river=.true. setting. in hycom_opt.